-In addition to reading a novel published within the last year, you should choose one novel from the list below and complete the same assignment (find and save a review, think about how the book relates to "real" life, prepare two discussion questions).
-You may use local libraries to borrow these titles, in they are available, or you may be able to find these novels in bookstores in the area.
+In addition to reading a novel published within the five years, you should choose one novel from the list below and complete the same assignment (find and print a review, think about how the book relates to "real" life, prepare two discussion questions).
+You may use local libraries to borrow these titles, if they are available, or you may be able to find these novels in bookstores in the area.
 Ordering them from sites such as amazon.com, booksense.com, and other online bookstores is a possibility.
-Online booksellers usually have a brief description of the novels, so you might browse through them to get an idea of which of the title you might enjoy.
+Online booksellers usually have a brief description of the novels, so you might browse through them to get an idea of which of the titles you might enjoy.
+Some of these could be interesting.
+These titles are comprised of noted Southern writers.